RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/okta_saml_group_3.png" alt="" >}}{{</image>}}

-### Assign your users to the group
+### Assign users to the group

-1. Click on the group and then select **Assign people**.
+1. Select the group and then select **Assign people**.

     {{<image filename="images/rc/saml/okta_saml_group_4.png" alt="" >}}{{</image>}}

-2. For each user you wish to add to the group, highlight the user in the table and select **+**.
+1. For each user you wish to add to the group, highlight the user in the table and select **+**.
 You can also select **Add all** to add all users.
-Once you have added all the users to your group, click **Save**.
+Once you have added all the users to your group, select **Save**.

     {{<image filename="images/rc/saml/okta_saml_group_5.png" alt="" >}}{{</image>}}

 ### Assign the application to the group

 Now that your group is populated with its users, it is time to assign the SAML integration application to your group.
-From the menu "Applications" -> "Applications" -> "Redis Cloud" :
+From **Applications > Applications > Redis Cloud**:

-1. Click on the **Assign to groups** menu item.
+1. Select **Assign to groups** menu item.

     {{<image filename="images/rc/saml/okta_saml_group_6.png" alt="" >}}{{</image>}}

-2. In the "Redis Cloud User Group" click on the "Assign" link.
+1. In the "Redis Cloud User Group" click on the "Assign" link.

     {{<image filename="images/rc/saml/okta_saml_group_7.png" alt="" >}}{{</image>}}

-3. You will now define the redis account mapping string default for this group and click **"Save and go back"**.
+1. You will now define the redis account mapping string default for this group and click **"Save and go back"**.
 The key-value pair consists of the **lower-cased role name** (ie owner, member, manager, or viewer) AND your **Redis Cloud Account ID** found in the [account settings]({{<relref "rc/accounts/account-settings">}}).
 Click **"Done"**.

     {{<image filename="images/rc/saml/okta_saml_group_8.png" alt="" >}}{{</image>}}

-4. The mapping field has now been defined as a default for each member of the group.
+1. The mapping field has now been defined as a default for each member of the group.

     {{<image filename="images/rc/saml/okta_saml_group_9.png" alt="" >}}{{</image>}}

-### Editing the mapping field for the group
+### Edit the mapping field for the group

 To modify the Redis mapping field, select the pencil icon of the Redis Cloud group in the "Redis Cloud" application screen.